OSGeo/OSGeoLive-doc/en/quickstart/mapproxy_quickstart.rst

   You need to start TileLite with *Start Mapnik & TileLite* before accessing this layer.

 **geoserver**:
-  The US population rendered by the Geoserver WMS.
+  The US population rendered by the :doc:`GeoServer <../overview/geoserver_overview>` WMS.
 This layer also supports ``GetFeatureInfo`` requests which are cascaded to the source WMS.
-  You need to start Geoserver with |osgeolive-appmenupath-geoserver| before accessing this layer.
+  You need to start GeoServer with |osgeolive-appmenupath-geoserver| before accessing this layer.

 **mapnik_geoserver**:
   This layer demonstrates the ability to combine multiple sources into one layer.
-It combines the world population from Mapnik with the US population from Geoserver.
+It combines the world population from Mapnik with the US population from GeoServer.
 The ``GetFeatureInfo`` support for the US population is still available.
-  You need to start Geoserver with |osgeolive-appmenupath-geoserver| before accessing this layer.
+  You need to start GeoServer with |osgeolive-appmenupath-geoserver| before accessing this layer.

 **mapserver**:
   This layer uses Mapserver Itasca demo dataset.
 It is a local dataset and it uses the *coverage* feature to limit the BBOX to Itasca, IL.